fillup/wordpress-menu-override/readme.txt

 After the plugin is installed you'll have a new option when editing pages in the right column to select which menu should be displayed on the page.

 == Changelog ==

+= 0.4 =
+* Bug fixes from @cfenzo to fix issues using global $post and enabling support for overriding menu on "page_for_posts" page.

 = 0.3 =
 * Added support to override menus on individual post pages